MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 > 3. Once the application is registered, from the **Configuration Files** tab copy the contents of mfpclient.resw.

-> 4. In the Xcode project, create a new "mfpclient.resw" file in the **strings** folder and paste into it the copied contents from step (3) above.
+> 4. In the Visual Studio project, create a new "mfpclient.resw" file in the **strings** folder and paste into it the copied contents from step (3) above.

 ## Updating the MobileFirst Native SDK
 To update the MobileFirst Native SDK with the latest release, run the following command from the root folder of the Visual Studio project in a **Command-line** window: